-concepts and algorithms.
+This course will provide students with a foundation in basic data mining, data analysis, and predictive modelling concepts and algorithms.
 Using practical exercise, students will learn data analysis and machine learning techniques for model and knowledge creation through a process of inference, model fitting, or learning from examples.
-Prerequisite: PHYS 165, MATH 216, and COMP 316 MATH 460 Internship - Variable Credit On Demand This course provides an intensive field experience with a community organization.
+Prerequisite: PHYS 165, MATH 216, and COMP 316 MATH 460 Internship - Variable Credit ......
+On Demand This course provides an intensive field experience with a community organization.
 See Internship under Alternative Means to Academic Credit for a more detailed description.
-MATH/ Methods for Teaching Mathematics in the Secondary School - 3 Credit HoursSpring ED 467 This course is designed to provide the prospective secondary -level (grades 6-12) mathematics teacher the methods of teaching contemporary mathematics content.
+MATH/ Methods for Teaching Mathematics in the Secondary School - 3 Credit Hours ......Spring ED 467 This course is designed to provide the prospective secondary -level (grades 6-12) mathematics teacher the methods of teaching contemporary mathematics content.
 Topics include methods of presentation, awareness of national mathematics organizations, the writing of unit/daily lessons plans, microteaching of a math lesson, selecting materials, inclusionary practices, classroom application of various forms of technology and techniques of assessment.
-MATH 485 Special Topics - Variable CreditOn Demand Students may experience taking a course in a new topic of mathematics, which is not offered in the regular schedule.
+MATH 485 Special Topics - Variable Credit ......On Demand Students may experience taking a course in a new topic of mathematics, which is not offered in the regular schedule.
 This offering depends on availability of instructor and needs of student.
 MATH 490 Independent Study - Variable Credit.....On Demand Directed Independent Study in various mathematical topics will help undergraduate students to experience undergraduate research.
 Directed research project in mathematics, statistics, math education or computational math on undergraduate level.
 Results must be presented, both in writing and orally, to the department.
-MATH 496 Mathematics Capstone - 3 Credit HoursSpring Each student will develop, present and execute a senior level mathematics project.
+MATH 496 Mathematics Capstone - 3 Credit Hours .....Spring Each student will develop, present and execute a senior level mathematics project.
 The results of the project will be presented in oral and written form.
 The project must utilize the integration of knowledge obtained through the department's courses, assignments, and previous projects.
 Prerequisite: Senior majors in Mathematics who are in their final year of student.
 MATH 499 Mathematics Research - 3 Credit Hours.....On Demand This course will offer upper-division mathematics majors the opportunity to engage in research related to the mathematical sciences.
 Students will choose a mathematical topic to explore and research the topic throughout the semester.
 The course culminates in a paper and a presentation.
-Physics Course Descriptions PHYS 118 Introduction to Physical Science - 4 Credit Hours Fall This course presents the evolution of fundamental scientific theories and covers important topics in the three basic areas of physical science: physics, chemistry and astronomy.
+Physics Course Descriptions PHYS 118 Introduction to Physical Science - 4 Credit Hours .....
+Fall This course presents the evolution of fundamental scientific theories and covers important topics in the three basic areas of physical science: physics, chemistry and astronomy.
 This course also explores the nature of the physical universe and the role of human beings in it.
-PHYS 119 Earth-Space Science - 4 Credit HoursOdd Years Spring This course is designed for those students who need or are interested in both Earth science and space science.
+PHYS 119 Earth-Space Science - 4 Credit Hours .....Odd Years Spring This course is designed for those students who need or are interested in both Earth science and space science.
 Topics in Earth science include minerals and rocks, internal structure of the Earth, structure of its surface, earthquakes, fossils and geological time, the Earth's atmosphere and waters, weather and climate.
 Topics in space science are: structure of the universe, the H-R diagram, stars' evolution, galaxies, the Milky Way, the solar system, comets, asteroids, the Moon and its phases, and eclipses.
-PHYS 120 Introductory Physics - 4 Credit Hours.....On Demand The fundamentals of physics are presented, along with an emphasis on understanding physical concepts and laws through examples and applications.
-Topics include: Newtonian mechanics, heat transfer, states of matter, vibrations and waves, sound, electricity and light.
-Prerequisite: high school algebra.
-PHYS 121 Physics of Fun: Conceptual Physics - 3 Credit Hours.....Odd Year Fall/Odd Year Spring
+PHYS 120 Introductory Physics - 4 Credit Hours.....On Demand

-Data Mining - 3 Credit HoursEven Year Fall
+Data Mining - 3 Credit Hours .....Even Year Fall